 Animal welfare in Montenegro is something that lies very close to my heart.
 Ever since I arrived I've spent a lot of time helping various animal welfare groups improve the lives of the huge number of stray animals in Montenegro.

-They buy food for the (woefully underfunded and poorly run) shelters, they rehome cats and dogs, they make donations of medicines, flea and tick treatments, building materials, pay vet bills and are now running their own spay and neuter programme.
+They buy food for the (woefully underfunded and poorly run) shelters, they rehome cats and dogs, they make donations of medicines, flea and tick treatments, building materials, pay vet bills and are run their own spay and neuter programmes.

 Spaying and neutering is the only humane method of controlling stray animal populations.

-Instead, what I do is tithe part of the income from Montenegro to sterilisation programmes.
-Currently there are only two:
+Instead, what I do is tithe part of the income from Montenegro to sterilisation programmes run by organisations I work closely with.

-The good news is that you can help too... and it needn't cost you a penny.
+The good news is that you can help too... and it doesn't cost you a penny.